Documentation Index

 WHERE FollowedUserID = B

-(FollowedUserID, FollowerID) optimizes the second pattern.
+The reverse index on (FollowedUserID, FollowerID) optimizes the second pattern.

 Configuration in DbContext: